avirajkhare00/DoodleMaster/README.md

 2. React- UI

 This demo was inspired by AIrbnb's work on SKetching INterfaces.
 This demo was made while I was a frontend developer.
-I was inspored to make this as I saw a lot of developers spending time on coding the UI from the mockups, this time could be better spent in coding the functionality behing the UI.
+I was inspired to make this as I saw a lot of developers spending time on coding the UI from the mockups, this time could be better spent in coding the functionality behing the UI.
 Doodle master  seeks to build a painless and natural way of prototyping interfaces.
 This tool can be used by designers and developers alike to showcase ideas quickly in the form of real code.

 ##### Note